Your Centre of Excellence · UK Based

 Good assurance starts with a clear assurance map — a structured document that sets out what risks and controls exist across the organisation, who provides assurance over each of them, at what frequency, and how that assurance is reported.
 Without this, it is almost impossible to know where your assurance gaps are.

 Good assurance is also risk-based.
 Resources are focused on the areas that matter most — the highest-risk processes, the controls that would have the greatest impact if they failed, and the areas where management confidence is highest but independent evidence is thinnest.
-Those are usually the areas worth looking at most carefully.

 The organisations that get assurance right are not necessarily the ones with the largest internal audit teams.
 They are the ones where assurance is genuinely valued — where findings are taken seriously, where the board asks hard questions about the quality of its assurance coverage, and where "how do we know?" is treated as a legitimate and important question rather than a challenge to be deflected.